parmsam/covid19-vaccine-dose-waste/README.md

 Credit to [a data scientist](https://anonymousdata.medium.com/) for filing a FOIA request with CDC for the dataset on vaccine waste.
 Links to data and original medium post below.
 Additionally, I would skim the recommended readings below, if interested in exploring further, since they provide additional context.
 The [post](https://www.someweekendreading.blog/vaccine-waste/
 ) from someweekendreading's blog is particularly insightful.
 Relative to other vaccine campaigns (see `someweekendreading's blog post` and the `Revising_Wastage_Concept_Note.pdf`), the estimated waste rates so far indicate that we're doing pretty well.
 Estimated costs info added via cost information from  news article [here](https://www.fiercepharma.com/pharma/pfizer-eyes-higher-covid-19-vaccine-prices-after-pandemic-exec-analyst).

 R scripts to process the data in `R/`.
 Run `load.R` first then run `analysis.R`.
 Ensure packages are installed prior.
 If you're running the latest version of RStudio then you should get a notification to install missing packages.
 Not including original data in the repo, but the scripts will download/import the data and export a few graphs.
+Dates represent wastage submission date in graphs below.

 ## data source:
 * https://anonymousdata.medium.com/the-cdc-reported-11-3-million-wasted-covid-19-vaccine-doses-in-8-months-5bdff71a850a